MarkSoluiman/eJPT/Host & Network Penetration Testing/System&Host Based Attacks/Lesson 2 (Windows Privilege Escalation).md

 To use this module, we need to have a meterpreter session on our target host first.
 Once we have the meterpreter session:`load incognito`. **Note: If the meterpreter session died, start another one and load the module again.**

-We need first to make sure that the module will actually work by checking what privileges we have with our current user:`get privs` .
+We need first to make sure that the module will actually work by checking what privileges we have with our current user:`getprivs` .
 If we see "SeAssignPrimaryToken", and "SeImpersonatePrivilege", we know that the module will probably work.

 After loading the module, we can list the tokens by:`list_tokens -u` This will give us the names of the tokens we can impersonate.
-All what we have to do now is to copy the name of the token that we wish to impersonate and do the following: `impersonate_token "Name of Token"`
+All what we have to do now is to copy the name of the token that we wish to impersonate and do the following: `impersonate_token "Name of Token"`list

 Now we have escalated our privileges.